 - Add sugar and continue to heat for 5-10 minutes.

-- Using a dropper, measure mixture into gummy bear molds.
+- Using a dropper, measure the mixture into gummy bear molds.

 - Cool slightly on the counter, then transfer to the refrigerator to cool completely.